 KU health innovations improve lives.

 The University of Kansas Cancer Center is a designated National Cancer Institute, which translates to more cutting-edge treatments and higher global cancer survival rates.
-KU is also home to world-class research around Alzheimer’s disease, developmental disabilities, child development, and more.
+KU, a leading research university, is also home to world-class research around Alzheimer’s disease, developmental disabilities, child development, and more.

 LEARN HOW KU EXPERTISE DELIVERS RESULTS